quasarframework/quasar/docs/src/pages/options/rtl-support.md

   You need to set "rtl" to "true" under quasar.conf.js > "build".
 What this does is it compiles CSS for both your website/app code and for Quasar components and add corresponding RTL CSS rules automatically.
 Your CSS bundle will slightly increase in size due to the addition of these CSS rules.

 ## Things to keep in mind
 * Both RTL and non-RTL Quasar language packs will work together and dynamically switch to/from RTL.
 So only choosing an RTL Quasar language pack will trigger the RTL UI for you.
 You don't need separate builds of your app (one for non-RTL and one for RTL-only).
-The RTL is dynamical.
+The RTL is dynamically changed for you automatically.
 * You can dynamically detect if you are on RTL mode by taking a look at Boolean `this.$q.lang.rtl`.
 More info on [Vue Prototype Injections](/options/vue-prototype-injections).
 * You need to be careful when writing your own CSS.
 Like mentioned above, Quasar will automatically add RTL rules based on your CSS code.
 So writing:
   ```css